Jaee7777/MoCap_Project_DS5220/README.md

 * XGB model showed the third best performance, but the time it takes for prediction is still in the scale of seconds.
 * MLP model showed the forth best performance, which were still very good.
 It's best advantage was that the time it takes for prediction is in the scale of 0.01s, which can be used for real-time application.
 * Overall, it seems to be the models are the fastest in the order of MLP, XGB and Random Forest, and the models are the most accurate in the order of Random Forest, XGB and MLP.
 - The time shown here is based on the models applied to dataset in the scale of ~10,000 data points.
-In Real-Time situation, assuming 100FPS (very good FPS), the time should be divided by roughly 100.
+In Real-Time situation, assuming 100FPS (very good Frame Per Second), the time should be divided by roughly 100, so that we can estimate the latency per second.
 Then, the time for prediction for Real-Time become roughly:
   - Random Forest: ~0.05s
   - XGB: ~0.02s
   - MLP: ~0.0005s